31 December 2005

 On New Year's Eve 1972, Roberto Clemente boarded a small DC-7 to deliver food, clothing and medicine to victims of a devastating earthquake in Nicaragua.
 Clemente, who led the Puerto Rican relief effort, and four others died when the four-engine plane, with a questionable past and an overload of cargo, crashed into the Atlantic.
 This was a major league baseball player, mind you, putting his life on the line to help others.
 He cared.

 I wanted to name my second son Roberto, after my boyhood hero.
-My wife didn't think "Roberto Anderson" worked too well, so we went with her suggestion, Walker, after Walkers Percy and Evans.
+His mother didn't think "Roberto Anderson" worked too well, so we went with her suggestion, Walker, after the Walkers Percy and Evans.
 One day, after our son Walker was born, I showed him the framed photograph of Roberto's 3,000th hit, which is mounted with two Clemente baseball cards from my childhood and a postcard of his plaque from the Hall.
 "I wanted to name you after this guy, one of my heroes," I told him.
 It was then I looked at the plaque saw that my hero's mother's maiden name was Walker.
 An astounding coincidence?
 My Walker and his twin sister were born on 18 August 2003, which would have been Roberto's 69th birthday.

 Roberto Clemente Walker was 38 when he launched his ill-advised relief mission in that DC-7.
 No one could persuade him not to go.
 He cared that much.